 COVID-19 Tip Sheet: Story Ideas From Johns Hopkins

 TOO SOON TO CLOSE?
-WHEN TO START SOCIAL DISTANCING
+WHEN TO START PHYSICAL DISTANCING

 ATHLETES AND COVID-19: WHAT THEY NEED TO KNOW